Xavi (footballer, born 1980): Barcelona

 In the 2022–23 UEFA Champions League, Barcelona finished third in their group behind Bayern Munich and Inter Milan to drop to the Europa League for the second consecutive season.
 On 15 January 2023, Barcelona won their first title under Xavi, following a 3–1 victory against Real Madrid in the Supercopa de España final.
 On 14 May 2023, Barcelona clinched the 2022–23 La Liga title after defeating rivals Espanyol 4–2, with Xavi leading the club to its first league title since the 2018–19 season.
 On 22 September 2023, it was announced that he extended his contract at the club until 2025.

 A string of disappointing results across December and January, including 4–1 and 4–2 cup losses to Real Madrid and Athletic Bilbao respectively, led to increased pressure and scrutiny on Xavi.
 Following a 3–5 home loss to Villarreal on 27 January, leaving the club 10 points behind league leaders Real Madrid, he announced that he would leave the club after the conclusion of the season.

 On 16 April 2024, he was sent off after a display of dissent towards referee István Kovács during the Champions League quarter-final clash between Barcelona and Paris Saint-Germain.
 During the post-match press conference, Xavi expressed that the red card given to Barcelona defender Ronald Araújo by the Romanian referee was a pivotal moment that significantly influenced the outcome of the game.

-On 24 April, after several days of speculation about whether or not he would continue as the club's manager following successive major defeats against PSG in the Champions League and in El Clásico against Real Madrid, Xavi reversed his decision to leave the club and announced his intention to fulfill his contract with Barcelona until the end of the following season after talks with club's hierarchy.
-However, on 24 May, he was relieved of his duties by club president Joan Laporta; Xavi was replaced by Hansi Flick.
+On 24 April 2024, after several days of speculation about whether or not he would continue as the club's manager following successive major defeats against Paris Saint-Germain in the Champions League and in El Clásico against Real Madrid, Xavi reversed his decision to leave the club and announced his intention to fulfill his contract with Barcelona until the end of the following season after talks with club's hierarchy.
+However, on 24 May, he was relieved of his duties by club president Joan Laporta.
+Xavi was replaced by Hansi Flick.

+Netherlands

+On 12 August 2026, the KNVB announced that it had reached an agreement with Xavi for him to become the new head coach of the Netherlands national football team on a four-year contract.
+He is again replacing Ronald Koeman and the first non-Dutch Netherlands head coach since Ernst Happel in 1978.